quentinmax/Serial2Excel/README.md

     serial2excel /dev/ttyUSB0 -o ./data.xlsx -br 115200 -s '|' -c 'Acceleration,Speed,Timestamp'
 ```

 > Note: Changing the seperator only applies to the data your sending from your serial device.
-In the CLI itself, keep using the comma.
+In the CLI itself, use the comma.

 ## Errors